 Another method growing in popularity is the use of elastrator rings.
 These rings bind the excessive tissue (after pushing the intestines back in) and let it die out and drop.
 Care must be taken, as with the clamps, to not capture any intestinal tissue in the rings.

 Do not leave umbilical hernias untreated.
 While they may be relatively harmless at first, there is always a chance it will grow.
 This may happen due to impact, stress or by accident.
 A bigger hernia may mean trapping the intestines and strangling them.
 If this happens, the strangled tissue may die, causing necrosis, which can be lethal.
-It’s best to go to link consult a veterinarian and take the necessary actions, even if it seems small and harmless.
+It’s best to consult a veterinarian and take the necessary actions, even if it seems small and harmless.

 Hernias in older horses?